 Labor has also put a strong focus on cost of living with energy bill relief, concessions for vulnerable customers, and programs designed to lower energy use and costs, such as the rollout of community batteries to help people who cannot install solar access cheaper power as well as the Social Housing Energy Performance Initiative which aims to improve the energy efficiency of those living in social housing.

 Instead of continuing down the same path, One Nation[iii] wants to make greater use of Australia’s existing energy resources.
-This includes a strong focus on coal, with plans to support the construction of a new coal-fired power station at Port Augusta.
+This includes a strong focus on coal, with plans to advocate for the construction of a new coal-fired power station at Port Augusta.
 The proposal centres on modern, more efficient coal technology, which the party says could deliver lower-cost electricity.

 Nuclear energy is another major part of One Nation’s plan.
 The party points to South Australia’s large uranium reserves and argues that nuclear power offers a reliable, low-emissions energy source.
 It supports lifting the national ban on nuclear energy and exploring options to build reactors in the future, including newer, smaller-scale technologies.